Quick Start

 $ singularity inspect --helpfile container.sif # See the container's help, if provided

-$ singularity inspect --helpfile --app=foo foo.sif # See the help for foo, if provided
+$ singularity inspect --helpfile --app=foo foo.sif # See the help for the app foo, if provided

 Download pre-built images